POLS1102 The Contemporary International System

 - Students are able to (1) identify and describe elements of continuity and change in contemporary world politics; (2) identify the types of actors participating in the contemporary international system and describe their characteristics; (3) demonstrate a basic understanding of how the interaction between these actors is regulated (or not regulated) by international norms and institutions; (4) demonstrate a basic understanding of the concepts, theoretical frameworks and discourse conventions of the academic field of international relations; (5) conduct research and analyse evidence from a range of relevant sources, and construct a logical and persuasive argument; (6) develop appropriate interpersonal and oral presentation skills; and (7) as a result of 1 to 6, demonstrate the ability to proceed to the acquisition of specialised and advanced knowledge of the various subfields of international relations.

-- Typically this unit is assessed in the following ways: (1) written work; (2) tutorial participation and presentation; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) written work; (2) tutorial participation and presentation; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.